j19sch/j19sch.github.io/blog/2013/dewt3-experience-report/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2013/04/28/dewt3-experience-report/).*
+*This post was originally published on my old blog.*

 [^1]: Or as I am reading Nassim Nicholas Taleb's "Antifragile": a fragile, robust or antifragile system?